LukeShortCloud/rootpages/src/virtualization/containers.rst

 Images
 ------

-`Docker Hub <https://hub.docker.com/>`__ provides a central location to find, download, and upload container docker and CRI-O compatible images.
+`Docker Hub <https://hub.docker.com/>`__ provides a central location to find, download, and upload container docker and OCI compatible images.
 Here is a list of common operating system images for each family of distributions:

 -  Arch Linux